jasongrimes/grimesit-mm/_pages/about.md

 and a good model of a long-term profitable, bootstrapped small business.
 That was successful so I did it a long time, but eventually it was just time to go out on my own again.
-I re-registered Grimes IT, LLC, in NC, and I provide technical services to select clients and conduct my own research and development.
+Now I provide technical services to select clients and conduct my own research and development.

 Though I have no employees, there is no such thing as a one man band, at least in business or technology.
 I turn to my network of friends and experts in systems, design, development, and business as each solution requires.